 NEVER GET CRUNCHED BY NUMBERS AGAIN.
 We all know math can be scary—but let’s face it: you need a basic command of math to surivive in today’s number-crunching world.
 That’s why The Princeton Review created Math Smart.

-Math Smart’s approach is easy to follow.
-It will show readers how to perform basic math operations like addition, subtraction, multiplication, and division.
-Once they’ve got that down, The Princeton Review will teach them how to handle the scary stuff like exponents, square roots, geometry, and algebra.
+This book uses an easy-to-follow approach to show you how to perform basic math operations like addition, subtraction, multiplication, and division.
+Once you’ve got that down, Math Smart teaches you how to handle the scary stuff—like exponents, square roots, geometry, and algebra.

-How does Math Smart work?
-It teaches user-friendly techniques that break down complicated problems and equations into their basic parts.
-Readers won’t waste their time memorizing dozens of long formulas and equations.
+Our user-friendly techniques break complicated problems down into their basic parts, so that you don’t waste your time memorizing dozens of long formulas and equations.

 Published by Princeton Review Aug 07, 2001| 320 Pages| 5-1/2 x 8-1/4| ISBN 9780375762161